 And it also confirms what I have been telling you for a long time.

-And that is these establishment people are going to work hard to defeat, be it Cruz or Trump as the nominee.
+And that is these establishment people are going to work hard to defeat, be it Cruz or Trump as the nominee, so that they can wag their fingers on national TV and tell you, the people, how stupid you are and how dumb you are and how you should have listened to them.

-And you should have picked their establishment candidate which we would have probably watched lose again.
+And you should have picked their establishment candidate, which we would have probably watched lose again.

-None of them It's unbelievable to me.
+It's unbelievable to me.

 This is now what we have.

-In other words a punishment for his comprehensive disdain of conservative essentials like the manners and grace that should lubricate the nation's civic life.
+In other words, a punishment for his comprehensive disdain of conservative essentials like the manners and grace that should lubricate the nation's civic life.

 And then you got Bill Crystal pushing for a third party, which guarantees Hillary wins.

-If Missouri had gone a different way with by two thousand votes, a Lenoir a little bit different could have been a little different kind of outcome.
+Look, if Missouri had gone a different way with 2,000 votes, Illinois a little bit different.

-Uh and now he looks in s to be strong.
+And now he looks to be strong.

 Let's see what happens in Arizona and so forth.